Underline Text – What is the Difference between ins and u?

-By default, the output of the HTML tags ins (inserted) and U (underline) are displayed identically by the browser.
+By default, the output of ins (inserted) and u (underline) are displayed in the same way by the web browser.
 Both underline the text that is marked up in this way.
-This means that the tags draw a thin horizontal line on the baseline of the text.
+This means that they draw a thin horizontal line on the baseline of the text.
 However, there is a significant difference between these two HTML tags.

-In practice, the INS tag is often combined with the DEL tag.
-A section of text that is marked up in this way has been subsequently changed or corrected.
-Added text is generally not tagged with INS, as this would make a web page difficult to use.
+In practice, the ins and DEL tags. are often used together.
+A section of text marked in this way has been subsequently changed or corrected.
+Added text is generally not tagged with ins, as this would make a web page difficult to read.

 The HTML <ins> Tag